Grow visibly thicker, fuller hair

 • Move fast.
 The longer you wait, the worse your male pattern hair loss will get.
 Get treatment ASAP to avoid needing more expensive interventions, like hair transplant surgery.

-Confidence is priceless — so investing in your hair is worth it.
-And speaking with a healthcare provider will give you the best hair loss treatment options for your needs.
+Confidence is priceless — so investing in hair you feel confident about is worth it.
+Speaking with a healthcare provider will give you the best hair loss treatment options for your needs.

 We can help you get a prescription for finasteride, if appropriate, from the comfort of your own home.
 If you’re looking to make a move, start your hair consultation today and speak with a professional about your hair loss treatment options.